-Though she didn't touch the food, Maya downed the pot of coffee quickly, filling her veins with the familiar thrum of caffeine as she scribbled her notes along the margins of the tox report.
+veins with the familiar thrum of caffeine as she scribbled her notes along the margins of the tox report.
 Taken on a purely intellectual level, it was a fascinating problem to solve.
 The combination of drugs that still lingered in Samantha's blood should never have worked together, and yet, the proof stared back at her with hungry silver eyes.
-She was almost excited about seeing what details Dec was going to share with her about the poison Stuart had created; she was intrigued to see if the theories she was already starting to gather were correct.
+She was almost excited about seeing what details Dec was going to share with her about the poison Stuart had created.
+She was intrigued to see if the theories she was already gathering were correct.

 Consuming the coffee so quickly, however, meant that she was fast without anything more to keep her going, but Maya waited until she felt the lethargy starting to return before rising to go to the kitchen.
 She was just getting into a good rhythm with her work; interrupting it for something as mundane as a caffeine break seemed like such a waste of time.
-It would just have to be a quick trip, was all.
-In and out so that she could get back to the books.
+It would have to be a quick trip.
+In and out so she could get back to the books.

 She almost tripped over Dec when she hurried out into the hall.
-He was sitting on the floor outside his room, long legs sprawled to cover the width of the corridor, his head in his hands.
-He looked up automatically when she emerged, and she was shocked to see the glimmering tracks of tears down his cheeks before his hands came up to wipe the evidence away.
+He sat on the floor outside his room, long legs sprawled to cover the width of the corridor, his head in his hands.
+He looked up automatically when she emerged, and she was shocked to see the glimmering tracks of tears down his cheeks before he wiped the evidence away.

 "What's wrong?" she asked without thinking.
 "Did something happen to Danny?"
 Slowly, he shook his head, as if the effort was excruciating, but no other explanation was forthcoming.